RobertBarrow/mmtdigital/PITCHME.md

 ## Meal Planner

-Not just a website to order food - but a personal organiser assisting in the often difficult task of planning meals in a way that provides variety and a well balanced diet.
+Not just another way to order food - but a personal organiser assisting in the often difficult task of planning meals in a way that provides variety and a well balanced diet.

 @snapend